 - Create custom Integration template (Custom templates section)

 - Create Entities

 We will go over each and every step with the help of an use-case.

 Install SyncSpider local app and connect it to your database

-Select ‘new profile’ from the drop-down list, give the Name you want and select the connection type you need.
+Select “new profile” from the drop-down menu.
+Name it how you want and select the appropriate connection type.

 We are creating ‘Microsoft SQL Server’ connection type here as an example.

 Enter the driver, server, user id, password and database details, and click SAVE.

 If the configuration was successful, a message saying “profile was saved successfully” will appear.
 Feel free to close this dialog.

 Note: You will not be able to save the profile successfully if the Microsoft ODBC driver is not installed on your machine.